Bullspippen/NoSQL-Social-Network-API/README.md

 The `deleteUser` function removes a user by its _id and also removes the associated thoughts for that user.

 ### Thought Controller
 The Thought controller handles requests related to the Thought model.
-It has four methods:
+It has five methods:

 - `getAllThoughts`: GET request that retrieves all thoughts
 - `getThoughtById`: GET request that retrieves a single thought by its _id